tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 - True

+### Q: The 2011 movie "The Adventures of Tintin" was directed by Steven Spielberg.
+- **Correct Answer:** True
+- False

 ### Q: The 2014 movie "The Raid 2: Berandal" was mainly filmed in which Asian country?
 - **Correct Answer:** Indonesia
 - Thailand